cosmos/ibc-go/docs/middleware/ics29-fee/msgs.md

 2. `MsgPayPacketFeeAsync`, which enables the asynchronous escrowing of fees for a specified packet:

     ```
-    MsgPayPacketFeeAsync{
+    type MsgPayPacketFeeAsync struct {
-		PacketId            channeltypes.PacketId,
+		PacketId            channeltypes.PacketId
-		PacketFee           PacketFee,
+		PacketFee           PacketFee
 	}
     ```

-    where the PacketFee also specifies the `Fee` to be paid as well as the refund address for fees which are not paid out
+    where the `PacketFee` also specifies the `Fee` to be paid as well as the refund address for fees which are not paid out
     ```
-    PacketFee {
+    type PacketFee struct {
 	    Fee                    Fee
 	    RefundAddress          string
 	    Relayers               []]string